- About this policy

 The role of ZEVs

 A rapid uptake of ZEVs in Surrey's fleet is needed to meet our carbon reduction targets and to help improve local air quality and noise levels in our communities.
 They are a key component of the change required and rapid action is needed to make progress.
-Much of the change will depend on action at a national level (critically the government's petrol and diesel new car/van sales ban in 2030 and the automobile industry's response).
+Much of the change will depend on action at a national level (critically the government's petrol and diesel new car and van sales ban in 2030 and the automobile industry's response).

 However, it is important to recognise that ZEVs are not the single solution to reducing carbon and solving other environmental and social impacts of road vehicles.
 They cannot reduce carbon emissions quickly enough or solve other social and environmental issues of road use for several reasons, including:

 - Fleet change cannot occur fast enough.
-Even with rapid take up of electric cars and vans, petrol and diesel vehicles will remain in the fleet into the 2040s.
+Even with rapid take-up of electric cars and vans, petrol and diesel vehicles will remain in the fleet into the 2040s.

 Therefore, our other Policy Areas remain important and must occur in conjunction with Promoting Zero Emissions Vehicles.